Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 If you can uncover a similarity with your prospects, you’ll have no problem building rapport.

-With all of the information we have at our fingertips to help us understand buyers, there’s no excuse to not research your prospect before the meeting.
+With all of the information we have at our fingertips to help us understand buyers, there’s no excuse not to research your prospect before the meeting.
 Social media and the internet have made this easy, giving you the leverage to spark conversation.

 Check your prospect’s LinkedIn, Twitter, Google, and public Facebook profiles for shared backgrounds, hobbies, likes, dislikes, etc.